The Legend of Lotus Spring: Critical reception

-In reviewing the game, IGN said that, "in the quest to make a game suitable and enjoyable to a more softcore female demographic, The Legend of Lotus Spring suffers in its intelligence and quality".
+In reviewing the game, IGN said that "in the quest to make a game suitable and enjoyable to a more softcore female demographic, The Legend of Lotus Spring suffers in its intelligence and quality".
 Interactfiction noted the game as a prime example of adventure titles where one is stuck in an unwinnable state due to an innocuous action they took early in the game, though also singled it out as an example of an adult version of a "pink game" (a video game aimed at females).
 WomenGamers.com praised the title's "painstaking virtual recreations".
 MrBillsAdventureland appreciated that while the game was not strictly educational, it gave the reviewer a sense of Chinese culture, tradition and art.
 Allgame praised the title's "atmosphere and story".
 Just Adventure enjoyed the title's "breathtaking, elegant style and rich storytelling".
 AdventureGamers felt the experience was delightful and beautiful.
 Eblong liked the title's "rich, engaging setting".
 MacHOME hoped Women Wise would refine their skills and produce more games for the female demographic in the future.
 Applelinks deemed the title "a noble step into somewhat uncharted territory" - a game targeted at woman that didn't rely on unhealthy stereotypes like pink, shopping, and fashion.

 It received some positive reviews, but had disappointing sales.

-Women Wise

-Women Wise is a new media production company based in Toronto, Ontario, Canada, whose corporate culture and goals are centered on encouraging women to become involved with new technology.
-It was founded by Anne-Marie Huurre in the late 1990s.
-The Legend of Lotus Spring has been its only significant product to date.
-Women Wise also commissioned a novella set in the world of the game, which was written by ebook author C. Anne Williams.